-Background control location-A sampling point that is not impacted by SRS operations.
+background control location-A sampling point that is not impacted by SRS operations.

-background radiation-Naturally occurring radiation, fallout, and cosmic radiation.
+background radiation-Naturally occurring radiation, fallout, medical, consumer products, and cosmic radiation.
 Generally, the lowest level of radiation obtainable within the scope of an analytical measurement, that is, a blank sample.